Arthur Tigers: History

 Arthur has had numerous hockey teams nicknamed the Tigers since 1904 (perhaps as early as 1899), with the most recent team playing in the WOAA from 1985 to 1999.
 The team folded at the conclusion of the 1998–99 season.
 Some Championship seasons included: 1929 NHL, 1939 OHA, 1954 Pritchard Trophy, 1972-1975 WOAA, 1989-1991 WOAA Sr B, 1991 WOAA Grand Championship.

 Some stars over the years included: Angus O'Neill, Norbert Heffernan, Ken Riley, Al Bell, Ken Elliott, Gord Schmidt, Garnett Rooney, Bob McCulloch, Bryan Richardson, Jim Richardson, Paul Epoch, Scott McCulloch, Tom O'Donnell, Marty Groulx, Bruce Richardson, Ray Hutchison, Mike Brooks, Glenn Watt, Darryl Rooney.

-Some of the "Honorary Tigers" include: Bert Coffey, John Walsh, Clive Williams, Bill Smellie, Norbert Heffernan, Angus O'Neill, Fred Locking, Don Tremble, Bruce Weber and Jeff McKee.
+Some of the "Honorary Tigers & Eagles" include: John Walsh, Clive Williams, Bill Smellie, Norbert Heffernan, Angus O'Neill, Fred Locking, Don Tremble, Bruce Weber, Bert Coffey, Grant Rundle and Jeff McKee.

 The club held Reunions in 1993, 1998 and 2022.
-These events attracted some 250–300 former players, coaches and friends of the Tigers.
+These events attracted up to 250–300 former players, coaches and friends of the Tigers.

 The club folded in 1999, after it was unable to form an executive.

 1991 Grand Championship

-The club had their most successful season in 1990-91 season, defeating the heavily favoured Durham Thundercats to become the WOAA Grand Champions.
+The club had their most successful season in 1990–91 season, defeating the heavily favoured Durham Thundercats to become the WOAA Grand Champions.
 The Tigers captured the WOAA Senior B Championship eliminating Wiarton and Drayton.
 Posting a 9-1 post-season record.
 The Grand Championship final went the full five games.
-Durham won game one 8-1.
+Durham won game one 8–1.
 Game two in Arthur, on Sunday, April 1 was canceled at game time, with the fans already in the Arena, due to a compressor break down.
-It was rescheduled to the following Tuesday evening, Arthur won 8-2.
-Durham bounced back to win game three 4-3.
-Again the Tigers won at home 8-1 to force the fifth and deciding contest of the series.
+It was rescheduled to the following Tuesday evening, Arthur won 8–2.
+Durham bounced back to win game three 4–3.
+Again the Tigers won at home 8–1 to force the fifth and deciding contest of the series.
 In Durham on Friday, April 12, 1991, a full house turned out.
-Tied heading into the 3rd period 3-3, the Tigers pulled ahead 6-3.
+Tied heading into the 3rd period 3-3, the Tigers pulled ahead 6–3.
 Things appeared well in hand for Arthur.
 Tenacious Durham winger Scott Betts had other things in mind scoring two goals in the final two minutes to bring the home side within a goal.
-Arthur held on for the 6-5 victory.
+Arthur held on for the 6–5 victory.
 Tigers winger John McCabe led all WOAA playoff scorers with 28 points.
 Netminder Marty Groulx sparkled for Arthur.
 Other players included: Scott McCulloch, Tom O'Donnell, Ray Hutchison, Eck Palmer Jr., Brian Ward, Jim "The Champ" Holmes, Paul Epoch, Fred Locking, Matt Coffey, John Bell, Don Jackson, Doug Bell, Rob McCulloch, Mike Raftis, Grant Rundle, Brad Smith, Frank Goetz, Jeff Bauman, Mark Goetz III, Walt Lesenke Jr. Coach Don Tremble, Assistant Coach Cal MacDonald, Manager/President Jeff McKee, Trainer Walt Lesenke Sr.